-- 4.1 The 2 major Pension Funds, Public Employees Contributory Retirement Scheme (PECRS) and Teachers' Superannuation Fund (JTSF) Investment Strategies are summarised in the table below.
-Full details of each Investment Strategy are available in Appendix 9. - 4.2 The Minister for Treasury and Resources approves these strategies based on recommendations from the Management Board (JTSF) or Committee of Management (PECRS).
-The Management Board/Committee of Management are responsible for these Funds, and they take independent professional investment advice and guidance from appropriately qualified and experienced persons on the Investment Strategies for the Funds to follow.
-When approving the Investment Strategies, the Minister takes appropriate investment advice from the States' Investment Adviser.
+- 4.1 The 2 major pension funds, Public Employees Contributory Retirement Scheme ("PECRS") and Teachers' Superannuation Fund ("JTSF") investment strategies are summarised in the table below.
+Full details of each investment strategy are available in the attached Appendices. - 4.2 The Minister for Treasury and Resources approves these strategies based on recommendations from the Management Board ("JTSF") or Committee of Management ("PECRS").
+The Management Board/Committee of Management are responsible for these Funds; they take independent professional investment advice and guidance from appropriately qualified and experienced persons on the investment strategies for the Funds.
+When approving the investment strategies, the Minister takes appropriate investment advice from the States' Investment Adviser.

 Funds Equities % Alternatives % Property % Bond/ Cash % Participating in Common Inv.
 Fund

 Pension Funds

-PECRS 35 20 10 35 (1) no
+PECRS 35 20 10 35(1) No

 JTSF (2) 50 20 20 10 Yes

-(1) This Figure includes capital value of future payments for certain liabilities.
+(1) This figure includes capital value of future payments for certain liabilities.

-The Consolidated Fund is to hold the cash deemed to be required to fund expenditure in the medium term in the Long-Term Cash Pool of the CIF or operating cash account outside the CIF, this balance is marked as 'β' in the table above.
-The remaining holdings of the Consolidated Fund are classified as 'investable assets' and invested in line with the Strategy above.
+(2) The Consolidated Fund is to hold the cash deemed to be required to fund expenditure in the medium term in the Long-Term Cash Pool of the CIF or operating cash account outside the CIF, this balance is marked as 'β' in the table above.
+The remaining holdings of the Consolidated Fund are classified as 'investable assets' and invested in line with the strategy above.

-Asset allocation is based on assets in the current Fund and excludes the value of future contributions to be made in respect of liabilities for increases to pensions in payment.
+Asset allocation is based on assets in the current Fund, and excludes the value of future contributions to be made in respect of liabilities for increases to pensions in payment.